Clastify logo

 Forces are interactions, not possessions

-A force is a vector interaction that can change a body’s velocity or deform it.
-An object doesn’t “have” a force; one body exerts a force on another.
-That wording is worth getting right, because every force needs an agent and a body that experiences the force.
+A force is a vector interaction that can change the velocity of a body or deform it.
+It is not something an object “has”; it is something one body exerts on another.
+That small wording habit matters, because every force has an agent and a body experiencing the force.

-A contact force acts only when bodies touch.
-A field force acts between bodies without contact, through a physical field such as a gravitational, electric or magnetic field.
-A swimmer, for example, has contact forces from the water and a field force from Earth; a charged particle in space can be deflected without touching anything.
+A contact force is a force that acts only when bodies touch.
+A field force is a force that acts between bodies without contact, through a physical field such as a gravitational, electric or magnetic field.
+A swimmer, for example, has contact forces from water and field force from Earth; a charged particle in space can be deflected without touching anything.

 Newton’s three laws

 Newton’s first law is a law of motion stating that a body remains at rest or moves with constant velocity unless acted on by a resultant external force.
 Constant velocity means constant speed in a constant direction.
-If a hockey puck slows down, a force is acting.
-If a spacecraft coasts at constant velocity, no resultant force is needed to keep it going.
+So if a hockey puck slows down, a force is acting; if a spacecraft coasts at constant velocity, no resultant force is needed to keep it going.

 Newton’s third law is a law of interaction stating that when body A exerts a force on body B, body B simultaneously exerts an equal-magnitude opposite-direction force of the same type on body A. The two forces act on different bodies, so they do not cancel each other.

-A good test for third-law pairs is this: same interaction, same type of force, different bodies.
+A useful test for third-law pairs is: same interaction, same type of force, different bodies.
 The weight of a book is Earth pulling on the book; the partner force is the book pulling gravitationally on Earth.
-The normal force from the table on the book is not the partner force to the book’s weight.
-It comes from a different contact interaction.
+The normal force from the table on the book is not the partner force to the book’s weight; it belongs to a different contact interaction.

 Image